Funding Care Home Fees: The Future

 How would the new asset limit work?

 The new lower threshold was to be set at £17,000.
 However, the tariff income between this and the new upper threshold of £118,000 remained the same – £1 per week per £250 over the lower threshold.
 So, anyone with assets of £118,000, again, including their solely owned and occupied home, will be deemed to have an income from these assets alone of £404 per week.
-In Kent, this is only £34 short of the maximum the Local Authority will pay and in the East Riding it’s £38 more.
-Consequently, with just State Pension, let alone any occupational or personal pension income, people with assets at £118,000 were unlikely to receive any Local Authority funding until their assets have been seriously depleted.
+In Kent, this was only £34 short of the maximum the Local Authority will pay and in the East Riding it was £38 more.
+Consequently, with just State Pension, let alone any occupational or personal pension income, people with assets at £118,000 were unlikely to receive any Local Authority funding until their assets had been seriously depleted.

 How can the Government claim that homes won’t be sold?

 By now you will be getting a clear picture that the Government was only paying lip-service to Dilnot’s proposals and that, in reality, very few people would actually benefit.
 How, therefore, can the Government claim that nobody’s home will have to be sold to pay for their care?
 This is the last bit of the Government’s “smoke and mirrors” subterfuge.